 Early Literacy: Early readers are smarter later in life

-Although children who learn to read from age 6 onwards are not necessarily doomed to be mediocre readers or possibly even be susceptible to dyslexia, they are still disadvantaged compared to children who learn to read earlier (during the critical period for developing spoken language, that is, from birth to age 6).
+Children who learn to read from age 6 onwards are not necessarily doomed to be mediocre readers.
+Neither are they likely to be more susceptible to dyslexia.
+Nevertheless, they are still disadvantaged compared to children who learn to read earlier (during the critical period for developing spoken language, that is, from birth to age 6).
 Early readers end up being smarter later in life because:

 “A fast start to reading unlocks an upward spiral of skills, achievement, positive attitudes, and willing practice.
 Conversely, a slow start tends to touch off difficulty, discouragement, dislike, and avoidance.”